• Home

 PROPERTY OWNER LIABILITY — Senate Bill 2901, known as the “Landowners Protection Act,” says that everyone who owns, rentals, operates, or continues a business asset in Mississippi will now not be liable for any damage at the property due to any other man or woman unless the character in fee of the property did something that “impelled” the dangerous action.
 Supporters say the new regulation will provide financial safety for belongings proprietors or managers, at the same time as critics say it can lead to negligence.

-HUMAN TRAFFICKING VICTIMS — House Bill 571 prevents expenses from being filed in opposition to trafficking victims who’re younger than 18.
+HUMAN TRAFFICKING VICTIMS — House Bill 571 prevents expenses from being filed in opposition to trafficking victims who are younger than 18.
 The minor might be taken into shielding custody, and counseling would be provided.
 Foster, dad, and mom could study to help trafficking victims.

 MARRIAGE LICENSES — Senate Bill 2043 will increase the cost of a marriage license from $20 to $35.

-TERROR THREATS — Senate Bill 2141 creates a new prison of making a terrorist risk.
+TERROR THREATS — Senate Bill 2141 creates a new crime of making a terrorist threat.
 It is punishable by up to 10 years in jail.

 GUNS IN COURTHOUSES — House Bill 1581 clarifies an existing law about weapons in courthouses to mention that guns may be banned in courtrooms, jury rooms, witness rooms, and judges’ chambers but won’t be banned in hallways, courthouse grounds, or other regions in or around a courthouse which might be typically open to the general public.

-CHURCH PROTECTION — House Bill 390 says retired law enforcement officials may match in safety for church buildings or other homes of worship and maybe immune from civil court cases in that role.
+CHURCH PROTECTION — House Bill 390 says retired law enforcement officials may serve in safety for church buildings or other homes of worship and may be immune from civil court cases in that role.

 SCHOOL SAFETY — House Bill 1283 would require public schools to behavior energetic-shooter drills.